mmmuning/odin-restaurant-page/README.md

 # Odin Restaurant Page

-This project is part of **The Odin Project** (JavaScript / Webpack path).
+This project is part of The Odin Project’s JavaScript Course.
 It’s a simple, dynamic restaurant website built entirely with JavaScript and DOM manipulation, following the project specification from the Odin curriculum.

 ---